-Actuarial Cost Method Entry age normal Amortization Method Level percentage of payroll, closed Remaining Amortization Period 3.1 years (based on contribution rate calculated in 12/31/16 valuation) Asset Valuation Method 5 year smoothed market Inflation 3% Salary Increases Varies by age and service.
-4.9% average over career including inflation Investment Rate of Return 8.0%, net of investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Actuarial Cost Method Entry age normal Amortization Method Level percentage of payroll, closed Remaining Amortization Period 6.4 years (based on contribution rate calculated in 12/31/17 valuation) Asset Valuation Method 5 year smoothed market Inflation 2.75% Salary Increases Varies by age and service with a 4.9% average over career including inflation Investment Rate of Return 8.0%, net of administrative investment expenses, including inflation Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-Mortality In the 2015 actuarial valuation, assumed life expectancies were adjusted as a result of adopting a new projection scale (110% of the MP-2014 Ultimate Scale) for 2014 and later.
-Previously Scale AA had been used.
-The base table is the RP-2000 table projected with Scale AA to 2014.
-Other information There were no changes in plan provisions.
+Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP- 2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP- 2014 Ultimate scale after 2014.
+Other information New Annuity Purchase Rates were reflected for benefits earned after 2017.